-For programme estimates see above: below the thresholds defined in the programme estimate guide, transactions are subject to ex post controls.
+For programme estimates see above.
+Below the thresholds defined in the programme estimate guide, transactions are subject to ex post controls.

-2.2.3.
-Shared management
+2.2.3 Shared management

-The European Commission delegates implementation tasks to the EU Member States.
-This mode is rarely used in the implementation of external actions, but there are a few cases such as joint operational programmes on cross-border cooperation implemented by a joint managing authority (for instance under the European Neighbourhood Instrument (ENI) or the Instrument for Pre-accession Assistance, IPA II).
+The European Commission delegates implementation tasks to the EU Member States37.
+This mode is rarely used in the implementation of external actions, but there are a few cases such as joint operational programmes on cross-border cooperation implemented by a joint managing authority (for instance, in the 2014-2020 MFF, under the European Neighbourhood Instrument (ENI)38 or the Instrument for Preaccession Assistance (IPA II))39.
+In the 2021-2027 MFF however, under Regulation (EU) No [2021/1529] establishing the Instrument for Pre-accession Assistance (IPA III), shared management is not foreseen.